The Best Guide to Picking the Right Interop Protocols for Your Chain

 Across

 Across Protocol pioneered the intent-based approach, which creates a competitive marketplace where professional solvers race to fulfill user requests.
 When a user wants to bridge, solvers immediately front canonical assets on the destination chain, taking on delayed finality risk in exchange for fees.
-The risk that solvers face stems from blockchain reorgs, which could result in the solver losing money to the user.
 The fee-incentivized competition among professional market makers to fill user orders enables Across’ near-instantaneous 2-second delivery times, which has led to over $20B in volume.

 The underlying crosschain attestation risk for resolving faults or frauds remains shared between all parties, as both user and solver must trust UMA's optimistic oracle for correct dispute resolution.
-This risk is exemplified by a scenario wherein the user claims to not have received the funds from the solver and wants their deposit in escrow refunded.
-In this case, the dispute resolution mechanism has to protect either the user, if their claim is correct, or the solver, if the user’s claim is incorrect, i.e. the user received the funds from the solver.
 Settlement happens through the optimistic oracle in hourly batches, with disputes resolved through decentralized token voting, if needed.

 Stargate

 Stargate Hydra represents a hybrid approach that combines the benefits of both issuer and liquidity pool models.
 Through its Liquidity-as-a-Service ecosystem, Hydra extends support for USDC, USDT, and WETH to chains from day one.
 When users bridge to a Hydra chain, their assets are locked in Stargate's pools on the source chain while equivalent Hydra-wrapped tokens are minted on the destination.
-These assets maintain 1:1 backing and can be redeemed through any Stargate-supported chain.
-Importantly, Hydra implements Circle's Bridged USDC Standard, creating a forward-compatible path for bridged USDC to upgrade to Circle’s CCTP-issued native USDC, without migration pains.
-The system creates a capital accumulation effect, as every asset bridged through Hydra increases Stargate's Protocol Locked Liquidity for hybrid routes, i.e. going from a Stargate Pool to a Hydra mint, although Hydra to Hydra mint and burn routes (e.g. ETH from Betachain to ETH on Story Protocol) still has a net result of zero for protocol locked liquidity.
+Importantly, Hydra implements Circle's Bridged USDC Standard, creating a forward-compatible path for bridged USDC to upgrade to Circle’s CCTP-issued native USDC.
+Every asset bridged through Hydra increases Stargate's Protocol Locked Liquidity for hybrid routes, creating a capital accumulation effect.

 Hyperlane Warp Routes 2.0